Vyral/base-template/_posts/2023-11-01-35-tips-to-furnish-your-new-home-for-less.md

 * **Tools:** June
 * **Outdoor furniture**: August through October

 Generally speaking, holiday weekends (as well as Black Friday and Cyber Monday) tend to be great times to find deals.
-If the item you’re looking for is seasonal—like patio furniture or holiday decorations—waiting until the end of that season usually pays off.
+If the item you’re looking for is seasonal—like patio furniture or holiday decorations—waiting until the end of that season usually pays off.<br>

 **FIND ALTERNATIVE SHOPPING SOURCES**